tholian-network/stealth/covert/README.md

   `process.stdout` data.
 The default value is `false`.

-- `--internet` is a boolean flag to toggle the inclusion of network protocol tests against the internet or online reference test suites.
+- `--internet` is a boolean flag to toggle the inclusion of network tests against the internet or online reference test suites.
   The default value is `true`.

 - `--network` is a string flag to emulate a traffic-controlled internet